-Hiring Managers have the discretion of posting positions as internal-only (limits applicants to USM employees) or department-only (limits applicants to those currently working in the same department as the vacancy).
+Hiring Managers have the discretion of posting positions as internal-only (limits applicants to just current USM employees).
 The position is still required to be posted using the ATS.
-Hiring Managers should indicate in the Requisition Request that the posting will be internal only.
+Hiring Managers should indicate in the requisition request that the posting will be internal only.
 If at any point you do wish to consider external candidates, you will need to contact your HR Partner and will be required to repost the position on the external job site for a minimum of 5 business days.